Angular Signal Forms – Everything You Need to Know

 }

-As usual, onSuccess maps the result of the resource to ValidationError objects and onError projects errors provided by the resource to this type.
+Like before, onSuccess maps the result of the resource to ValidationError objects and onError projects errors provided by the resource to this type.
 Here, too, you should remember to anchor the validator in the schema:

 export const flightSchema = schema<Flight>((path) => {